boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 Description:
 :  IPv6 extension headers observed in packets of this Flow.
-The
-      information is encoded in a set of bit fields.
+The information is encoded in a set of bit fields.
 For each IPv6 extension header, there is a bit in this set.
 The bit is set to 1 if any observed packet of this Flow contains the corresponding IPv6 extension header.
 Otherwise, if no observed packet of this Flow contained the respective IPv6 extension header, the value of the corresponding bit is 0.

-: Extension headers are mapped to bits according to their extension numbers.
-      Extension X is mapped to bit position X. This approach allows an observer to export any observed extension header and without requiring relying upon (including updating) a mapping table.
+: The IPv6 extension header associated with each bit is provided in [NEW_IPFIX_IPv6EH_SUBREGISTRY].
+The bit 0 is the least-significant bit while the bit 254 is the most-significant bit.

 : The "No Next Header" (59) value is used if there is no upper-layer header in an IPv6 packet.
   Even if the value is not considered as an extension header as such, the corresponding